-- 9. For rooms with a permanent increased fire risk during normal operation and without external influences like machinery spaces and galleys, fixed smoke-gas discharge lines and discharge fans shall be provided and details to be defined in the building specification.
-To ensure functional readiness of the fans during a fire, the fans shall be installed at an appropriate distance from the origin of a possible fire. - 10.
-For each damage control zone a separate smoke elimination shall be designed, taking into account the design aspects mentioned in 1. to 9. and the structural aspects of the ship's hull and superstructures.
+- 7. For rooms with a permanent increased fire risk during normal operation and without external influences like machinery spaces and galleys, fixed smoke-gas discharge lines and discharge fans shall be provided and details to be defined in the building specification.
+To ensure functional readiness of the fans during a fire, the fans shall be installed at an appropriate distance from the origin of a possible fire. - 8.
+For each damage control zone a separate smoke elimination shall be designed, taking into account the design aspects mentioned in 1. to 7. and the structural aspects of the ship's hull and superstructures.

-F. Calculation and Design
+F. Guide Values for Calculation and Design